 Your home's roof performs a number of essential jobs, from keeping your heat in to keeping water out.
 However, caring for your roof isn't always easy.
-Damage to the roof of your Beavercreek home can cause loss of energy efficiency, pest infestations, or water damage.
+Damage to the roof of your Beavercreek home can result in loss of energy efficiency, water damage, or pest infestations.

 Our Rating